process-engine/process_engine_core_meta/README.md

 # Process Engine Meta Project

 ## Introduction
-This repository is the meta Repository fot the whole process engine Project.
+This project is the meta Repository fot the whole process engine Project.

 The following content of this document describes the general installation process to obtain a development setup with all necessary dependencies.

 ## Installation Guide
-There are currently two shell scripts that helps you, to set up the meta repository and keep it up to date, so you wont must go through all necessary meta setup scripts by yourself.
+There are currently two shell scripts that help you, to set up the meta repository and keep it up to date, so you don't have to go through all necessary meta setup scripts by yourself.

 ### Install a development setup
 1. Clone this repository